aaronjridley/Balloons/Space584/syllabus.md

 ## Course Overview

-The goal of this class is to design, test, and build an actual ``satellite'' system.
+The goal of this class is to design, test, and build an actual *satellite* system.
 The point of this is to take a project from design through implementation, including thorough testing.
 Students form teams of 5-6 people with diverse backgrounds to design a weather balloon sensor payload and position tracking system which will be